The-NamelessHero/YourShip/scrolls/Scroll 0001 - The Remembering.md

 Nah.
 “Let there be light!”

 The first dot showed up and it chilled for an eternity...
 But then it wiggled!
 First mirror shows up.
-A jsecond dot.
+A second dot.
 Duality unlocked.

 God – “Oh my us hi!”
 doG – “Hey sup.
 I prefer Sheshe actually.
 Wanna make more dots?”